libvips/libvips/_posts/2021-03-08-ruby-vips-mutate.md

 Purely functional operations have the huge advantage of allowing safe
 sharing: if another part of your program is using image referred to by `x`, it won't see a circle unexpectedly appear on its image.

-This is fine for small images, but can become very slow for large ones.
+All this copying and duplication is fine for small images, but can become very slow for large ones.
 And what if you want to draw a series of circles?
-It becomes very painful indeed.
+It can become very painful indeed.
 For example:

 ```ruby
 #!/usr/bin/ruby